If you've never seen this method before...

 . about 2 cups (500ml) of SAUCE will be needed

-.
-Prepare the head of cabbage for blanching: pull away the larger decorative leaves.
+1. Prepare the head of cabbage for blanching: pull away the larger decorative leaves.
 Cut the bottom stem part where the leaves were extracted so that it'll be easier to pull the remaining leaves after being boiled.

-.
-Pour water half way in a large pot and bring to a boil.
+2. Pour the water half way in a large pot and bring to a boil.
 Add the full head of cabbage (stem down) without its decorative leaves.
 Cover the pot and turn down the heat to simmer for about 12-14 minutes.
 Drain the hot water and refill the pot with cold running water to cool down the cabbage.
 Drain it again by turning the cabbage upside down and grabbing the core with the cup of your hand.

-.
-Prepare a plate to place the leaves which you will carefully peel off the stem.
+3. Prepare a plate to place the leaves which you will carefully peel off the stem.
 Remember to keep cutting the bottom core when the leaves don’t come off easily.
-Note: Most leaves will come off in full...however, if they tear a little, it won’t matter too much to the finished product.
+Note: Most leaves will come off in full...however, if they tear a little, it won’t matter much to the finished product.

-.
+4. With a kitchen scissor cut the thick ‘rib’ stem from the center of each leaf.
 Carefully place each leaf into the cups without pressing in too much.
 Starting from the tray’s center outwards is easier.
 Overlap pieces of cabbage to avoid gaps in lining.

 Assembly: